ILLGrenoble/webx-dev-workspace/README.md

 This will download the base webx-dev-env container from GitHub: ghcr.io/illgrenoble/webx-dev-env-ubuntu:22.04 and launch the `install.sh` script to:
  - install the Rust environment
  - Setup the Xorg configuration to allow users to run Xorg inside a container
- - Initialise the Web Router and Session Manager configs
+ - Initialise the Web Router config
  - Install some standard users for testing the multiuser environment

 ## Building, Running and Debugging the WebX Engine in standalone mode